rviscarra/blog/content/en/post/pyo3-psbt.md

 Two interesting things are happening in `add_input`:

-1. This method receives an instance of a class declared in Python, this is possible because `InputUtxo` implements the `FromPyObject` trait.
+1. The method receives an instance of a class declared in Python, this is possible because `InputUtxo` implements the `FromPyObject` trait.
 2. The `owner_pub_key` argument is optional, we are able to achieve this by declaring it as `Option<&PyBytes>`.
 If we omit it when we call the method in Python, Rust will receive the `None` variant of the `Option<T>` enum.